Azure/iot-sdks-e2e-fx/devdocs/using_pycharm.md

 ![pc-10.png](\pycharm-assets\pc-10.png)

 * In the new configuration page, select `custom`
 * Set `Additional Arguments` to anything you need to pass to pytest.
-(I use `--node-wrapper --direct-to-iothub -m testgroup_iothub_module_client` for testing node iothub modules
+(I use `--node-wrapper --scenario=iothub_module_client` for testing node iothub modules
 * Set `Working Directory` to the `test-runner` folder.
 * Click `OK`